 Said another way, business intelligence is a map that you utilize to plan your route before a long road trip.
 Embedded analytics is the GPS navigation inside your car that guides your path in real time.

 While traditional BI has its place, the fact that BI applications and business process applications have entirely separate interfaces forces users to switch between multiple applications to derive insights and take action.
-Instead, embedded analytics puts intelligence inside the applications people use every day to improve the analytics experience and make users more productive by combining insight and action in the same application.
+Instead, an embedded analytics platform puts intelligence inside the applications people use every day to improve the analytics experience and make users more productive by combining insight and action in the same application.

-Real World Examples of Embedded Analytics
+Real World Examples of Embedded Analytics Solutions

 Salesforce: If you work for a company that has a sales team, chances are you’re familiar with Salesforce.com.
 When people think of embedded analytics in a B2B context, they’re usually thinking of the Salesforce model, where analytics are sprinkled throughout the application in a few key places like the homepage and an analytics tab.
-Salesforce has two tabs – Dashboards and Reports – where users can consume information and create their own reports.
+Salesforce has two tabs – Dashboards and Reports – where users can consume information and create their own reports all within the platform.
 Users can also customize their homepage to show key performance indicators, such as quarterly sales and leads against quota.
 While this is a good start, we’d like to propose that embedded analytics can be more than this such that it’s integrated into the core workflows of the application, not just the UI.

 Amazon: Amazon is the Gold Standard for providing relevant analytics to encourage on-site conversion.
 Fundamentally, Amazon exists to sell books.
 They have great processes to support the ecommerce experience – including fast shipping, low prices, and Buy Now with 1-Click.
 But Amazon also satisfies customers’ informational needs by providing product ratings, video reviews, and suggested products.
 They’ve added tremendous value by providing relevant analytic information at the point of transaction to create a superior customer experience.